 When the bell push has to be illuminated the transformer option is the only feasible one.
 Batteries continually connected to a light would soon run down.

-The schematic diagram for this option is shown below:
+The schematic diagram for this option is shown below in Pic.
+1:

 Pic.
 1. Schematic of A Door Chime With Illuminated Bell Push Powered via A Mains Transformer